+1. Application

-- 1. Application - 1.1 This scheme of mark conversions outlined in these appendices (A&B) applies only to students: who are undertaking a semester abroad as part of an Undergraduate Bachelors programme (and are therefore substituting modules that would have been taken at the University for those taken on the semester abroad) or: who are on Undergraduate Masters programmes with Year Abroad.
-The conversion should be applied using all marks from the semester abroad or UG Masters year abroad (i.e. 100% of the marks received during a student's time studying abroad are converted using these appendices and will count towards the degree classification, weighted mean mark and grade point average). - 1.2.
+- 1.1 This scheme of mark conversions outlined in these appendices applies only to students: who are undertaking a semester abroad as part of an Undergraduate Bachelors programme and substituting modules taken overseas for those of this University or: who are on Undergraduate Masters programmes with Year Abroad.
+The conversion should be applied using all marks from the semester abroad or UG Masters year abroad. - 1.2.
 It does not apply to Students on Undergraduate Bachelors Programmes with Year Abroad for whom the year will be a pass / fail, based on the host institution's pass mark.
-These students should undertake modules amounting to 120 credits / 60 ECTS points per academic session (or the appropriate equivalent).
-The decision on whether the year has been passed will be calculated using a weighted average of the best 75% of the marks achieved (in essence, this means that if a student has passed 90 credits / 45 ECTS points (or the appropriate equivalent) at the host institution, over the course of the academic session, then they have passed the year). - 2.
-Calculations - 2.1 Wherever it is available, a numeric result from the overseas institution should be used.
+These students should undertake modules amounting to 30 ECTS points per semester (or the appropriate equivalent).
+The overall pass mark will be calculated using a weighted average of the best 75% of the marks achieved.

+2. Calculations

+2.1 Wherever it is available, a numeric result from the overseas institution should be used.